gilesheron/vpp-container-fun/docker/ha-scale-vpn/README.md

 StrongSwan Session Scale Testing
 ================================

-This directory contains Dockerfiels to build and run four containers:
+This directory contains Dockerfiles to build and run four containers:
 * Two StrongSwan IKE/ESP nodes running in active-active HA mode.
 These use keepalived for the VIP shared between the two.
 * A single vpnclient container which runs the StrongSwan client.